camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md

 the [admin consent](https://learn.microsoft.com/en-gb/entra/identity/enterprise-apps/user-admin-consent-overview#admin-consent)
 process.

-Furthermore, Client should be configured to support following grant_type:
+The client should be configured to support `grant_type`:

-1. To create M2M token, the client_credentials grant type is required.
-The response conatins just an access token.
+- To **create** an M2M token, the `client_credentials` grant type is required.
+The response contains an access token.
-2. To renew a token using a refresh token, the refresh_token grant type is required.
+- To **renew** a token using a refresh token, the `refresh_token` grant type is required.
-3. To create a token via authorization flow, the authorization_code grant type is required.
+- To **create** a token via authorization flow, the `authorization_code` grant type is required.
 The response contains both access and refresh tokens.

-To successfully authenticate wth Entra ID, you should use the `v2.0` API.
+To successfully authenticate with Entra ID, you should use the `v2.0` API.
 This means that the `CAMUNDA_IDENTITY_ISSUER_BACKEND_URL` value should end with `/v2.0`.

 It's also important to follow the [steps described here](https://learn.microsoft.com/en-us/entra/identity-platform/reference-app-manifest#configure-the-app-manifest) to configure the app manifest and set the [accesstokenAcceptedVersion](https://learn.microsoft.com/en-us/entra/identity-platform/reference-app-manifest#accesstokenacceptedversion-attribute) to `2` like so: